 3. Can I get the birth control patch wet?

-If it is stuck properly on clean and dry skin, birth control patches do not fall off even though it is wet.
+If it is stuck properly on clean and dry skin, birth control patches do not fall off even if they get wet.
 Birth control patches stay in place while swimming, sweating, shower, sauna, or jacuzzi.
 However, some patch brands may fall off if you stay more than 30 minutes in water.

-You may ensure that the patch is in place and stick a new one if needed.
-Women who are swimmers may consider other modes of contraception, such as shots, if they have to swim more than 30 minutes frequently.
+You should ensure that the patch is in place and stick a new one if needed.
+Women who are swimmers may consider other modes of contraception if they have to swim more than 30 minutes frequently.

 4. How much does the birth control patch cost?